-A Unity Terrain type object is not the only type of object that can server as a map, you can also use multiple tiles, platforms or simply planes to server as the basis of the map.
+A Unity Terrain type object is not the only type of object that can server as a map, you can also use multiple mesh tiles, platforms or simply plane objects to serve as the basis of the map.

-The Terrain Manager components handles everything terrain-related:
+The Terrain Manager component handles everything terrain-related.

 Baking the navigation mesh: